Skip to main content

 Testosterone the Foundation of Drive and Recovery

 In both men and women, testosterone is a cornerstone of vitality.
 Its production is intrinsically linked to sleep.
-The body generates a significant portion of its daily testosterone during the cycles.
+The body generates a significant portion of its daily testosterone during the deep sleep cycles.
 When sleep is poor, testosterone production falters.

 Conversely, when testosterone levels are suboptimal, it can lead to difficulties staying asleep and a reduction in the restorative phases of sleep.
 This creates a self-perpetuating cycle of fatigue and hormonal decline.
 Optimizing this hormone is about restoring a fundamental building block for physical and mental energy.